kiranharidas187/documents/src/docusaurus/docs/starting-a-session.md

     * Tap on the session link which was shared to your contacts or on social media.
 Tap **Start Session**.

 ## Setting up BigBlueButton Meeting

-BigBlueButton window opens up in your web browser.
+BigBlueButton window opens up on your web browser.

 1. To select audio settings, do any one of the following actions: